OnalennaRammapatsi/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Simplytdk's blog
 ---
+# My Story
+in 2023 I started learning how to do dynamic websites.